 Gillian Kaufman FRSS

-Kaufman attended Bournemouth College of Art and then spent a further three years studying sculpture at the Royal Academy Schools in London before winning the Gold Medal for Sculpture and a Travelling Scholarship in 1950.
+Kaufman attended Bournemouth College of Art and spent a further three years studying sculpture at the Royal Academy Schools in London under Maurice Lambert, before winning the Gold Medal for Sculpture and a Travelling Scholarship in 1950.
 The scholarship allowed her to study in Greece and work at the British School of Archaeology in Athens.

-In 1953 Kaufman completed a sculpture of of St Francis of Assisi in Portland stone for her former school, the Convent of the Cross in Boscombe.
-In 1955 Kaufman travelled to Bulawayo in Zimbabwe (then Southern Rhodesia) to visit her sister, Jeanne Hudleston, who had settled there.
-After teaching art for a short while at Townsend High School, she married Bulawayo businessman Basil Kaufman, and settled in Bulawayo permanently.
+In 1953 Kaufman completed a sculpture of St Francis of Assisi in Portland stone for her former school, the Convent of the Cross in Boscombe.
+In 1955 she travelled to Bulawayo in Zimbabwe to visit her sister, and ended up settling in the country permanently.
+She began teaching art at Townsend High School, followed by the Mzilikazi Art and Craft Centre.